ambiennt/vt-releases/DOCUMENTATION_LITE.md

 #### Java Inventory, Input, and Movement System (Lite)
 Java Inventory, Input, and Movement System (JIIMS) overhauls the input, and input -> build action pipeline to be more continuous and precise.
 This new system borrows heavily from the mechanics of Minecraft Java Edition (MCJE).
 Here, 'build action' refers to an attack (left click) or interact (right click) input.
 Additionally, JIIMS also applies changes to packet handling to reduce some of the negative effects of latency.

-- MCBE has a longstanding client-side desynchronization issue where changes to the selected hotbar slot (mainhand/offhand equip state) are not reported to the server until the next game tick.
-Because item use and other inventory actions can occur at a higher frequency than this notification, there is a short window (up to one tick) in which the client may attempt to use an item before the server has been informed of the new equipped slot.
-In that case, the server can legitimately reject the action because it does not match the server's current view of the player's equipped item.
-JIIMS addresses the issue by sending equip/selection updates immediately and in-order relative to subsequent item-use actions, ensuring the server receives the slot change before the corresponding use occurs.
-In practice, many modern servers implement their own mitigation by tolerating or reconciling this mismatch, so the difference may be subtle depending on the server.
+- MCBE has a longstanding client-side desynchronization issue where changes to equipment slots (such as which hotbar slot is selected) are not reported to the server until the next game tick.
+Because item use and other inventory transactions can occur at a higher frequency than a tick, there is a short window (up to one tick) in which the client may attempt to use an item before the server is informed of the new changes to the relevant slot.
+In that case, the server can legitimately reject the action because it does not match the server's current view of the player's equipment items.
+JIIMS addresses this issue by sending the relevant updates immediately and in-order relative to subsequent item-use actions, ensuring the server receives it before the corresponding use occurs.
+In practice, many modern servers implement their own mitigation by tolerating or reconciling this bug, so the difference may be subtle depending on the server.

 - In vanilla MCBE, certain 'simulation-tick' item-use interactions (automatically generated while interact is held, rather than from discrete input presses) are still forwarded to the server even when they are predicted to fail.
 This contributes to client/server block placement desynchronization and reduced item-use reliability on higher latency connections.
-JIIMS cancels these predicted-failure interactions to ensure only meaningful item-use actions are transmitted during continuous use (e.g., holding interact while placing blocks or using items).
+JIIMS cancels these predicted-failure interactions to ensure only meaningful item-use actions are sent during continuous use (e.g., holding interact while placing blocks or using items).

 ---